Drachenbauer/AngryBirdsSokoban/README.md

 code-changes:

--four direction-pictures and hopping-animation for the bird (player)
+-four direction-sprites and hopping-animation for the bird (player)

--up to 10 levels to choose from
+-many levels to choose from by dialog

+-solving a level starts the next one

 -eight wall-styles to choose from